 2002 Automatic irrigation installed in growing areas.
 (To this day, the sales yard is still watered by hand.)

 2004 First Annual Theodore Payne Native Plant Garden Tour features 21 gardens in the Los Angeles area.
 Theodore Payne In His Own Words: A Voice for California Native Plants, co-published with Many Moons Press.
 Donation of native bulb collection from the estate of Fred Smith, a volunteer who created our bulb program in the 1990s.
 Dedication of the Fred Smith Bulb House for preservation, study and propagation of California geophytes.

 2005 Education Program grows with expansion of classes, outreach to schools, and addition of full-time staff.

-2006 Opening of Theodore Payne Gallery to house quarterly exhibitions of work focused on California flora and natural history.
+2006 Opening of Theodore Payne Gallery to house exhibitions of work focused on California flora and natural history.
 First posting of the TPF e-newsletter.

 2007 Nursery growing area expands with construction of “4-inch Upper” and “1-gallon Upper” shade houses.
 Larger highly detailed placards created for the Sales Yard.
 Weekly nursery inventory posted on the website each Thursday.